Accountant Southend

 Due Diligence

-In line with changes to money laundering regulations in 2020, accounting and bookkeeping professionals must now consider new high-risk factors when assessing the need for due diligence and enhanced due diligence, as well as seek additional information in some cases:
+In line with changes to money laundering regulations in 2020, accounting and bookkeeping professionals must now consider new high-risk factors when assessing the need for due diligence as outlined in HMRC anti money laundering guidance, such as:

 • If there are transactions between parties in high-risk third countries